-Selection of Series 2017A Bonds for Redemption.
-Under the Indenture, the Series 2017A Bonds that are subject to optional redemption may be selected for such redemption in such amounts and order of maturity or Mandatory Sinking Account Payment of Outstanding Series 2017A Bonds as shall be selected by the Board.
-Whenever provision is made in the Indenture for the redemption of the Series 2017A Bonds or a portion thereof by lot, and less than all of the Series 2017A Bonds or portion thereof are called for redemption, and if the Series 2017A Bonds are in book-entry form at the time of such redemption, the State Treasurer shall provide written notice to DTC in accordance with the Indenture and the DTC Letter of Representations of the Board on file with DTC.
-If the Series 2017A Bonds of any maturity are to be redeemed prior to maturity and if the Series 2017A Bonds are not then in book-entry form at the time of such redemption, on each redemption date, the State Treasurer shall select the Series 2017A Bonds to be redeemed, from the Outstanding Series 2017A Bonds or portion thereof not previously called for redemption, by lot in any manner which the State Treasurer in his sole discretion shall deem appropriate and fair.
+Selection of Series 2018A Bonds for Redemption.
+Under the Indenture, the Series 2018A Bonds that are subject to optional redemption may be selected for such redemption in such amounts and order of maturity or Mandatory Sinking Account Payment of Outstanding Series 2018A Bonds as shall be selected by the Board.
+Whenever provision is made in the Indenture for the redemption of the Series 2018A Bonds or a portion thereof by lot, and less than all of the Series 2018A Bonds or portion thereof are called for redemption, and if the Series 2018A Bonds are in book-entry form at the time of such redemption, the State Treasurer shall provide written notice to DTC in accordance with the Indenture and the DTC Letter of Representations of the Board on file with DTC.
+Notwithstanding the foregoing, if the Series 2018A Bonds of any maturity are to be redeemed prior to maturity and if the Series 2018A Bonds are not then in book-entry form at the time of such redemption, on each redemption date, the State Treasurer shall select the Series 2018A Bonds to be redeemed, from the Outstanding Series 2018A Bonds or portion thereof not previously called for redemption, by lot in any manner which the State Treasurer in his sole discretion shall deem appropriate and fair.